1920 Nebi Musa riots: Aftermath

 British soldiers were sent to search Jews for arms at the demand of the Palestinian Arab leadership.
 They searched the offices and apartments of Chaim Weizmann, the head of the Zionist Commission, and Jabotinsky.
 At Jabotinsky's house, they found three rifles, two pistols, and 250 rounds of ammunition.
 Nineteen men were arrested, but not Jabotinsky, who went to the jail of his own volition to insist on his arrest.
 A military judge released him because he had not been home when the guns were discovered, but he was again arrested a few hours later.
 Jabotinsky was convicted of possessing the pistol that Storrs had confiscated on the riot's first day, among other things.
 The primary witness was none other than Ronald Storrs, who said he "did not remember" being told about the self-defence organization.
 He was sentenced to 15 years' imprisonment and sent to Egypt, though the next day he was returned to Acre Prison.
 Jabotinsky's trial and sentencing created an uproar, and were protested by London press including The Times and questioned in the British Parliament.
 Even before the editorials appeared, the commander of British forces in Palestine and Egypt, General Congreve, wrote Field Marshal Wilson that Jews were sentenced far more severely than Arabs who had committed worse offences.
 He reduced Jabotinsky's sentence to a year, and that of the other 19 Jews arrested with him to six months.

 The new civilian government under Herbert Samuel granted a general amnesty in early 1921.
 However, Amin al-Husayni and Aref al-Aref were excluded from the amnesty because they had fled before their convictions had been passed down.
 Samuel pardoned Amin in March 1921 and appointed him Mufti of Jerusalem.
-When the Supreme Muslim Council was created in the following year, Husseini demanded and received the title Grand Mufti, a position which came with life tenure.
+When the Supreme Muslim Council was created in the following year, Husayni demanded and received the title Grand Mufti, a position which came with life tenure.
 Also, General Storrs became the civil governor of Jerusalem under the new administration.